 What to expect during surgery

-Right before surgery, they will position you either on the operating table or sitting up, depending on your surgeon’s preference.
-The surgeon will then cut a small hole (portal) in your shoulder to insert the arthroscopy device, using the camera to inspect the damage as much as possible.
-After your surgeon determines the full scope of the damage, they will insert other instruments through other small portals they make in your shoulder so that the damage can be repaired efficiently.
+Right before surgery, your orthopedic surgeon will position you either on the operating table or sitting up, depending on your surgeon’s preference.
+The surgeon will then cut a small hole in your shoulder to insert the arthroscope, using the camera to inspect the damage as much as possible.
+After your surgeon determines the full scope of the damage, they will insert other instruments through other small incisions they make in your shoulder so that the damage can be repaired efficiently.

 What happens after the surgery

-The biggest help to your recovery will likely be physical therapy.
+The biggest aid to your recovery will likely be physical therapy.
 As long as you follow the regimen prescribed by the physical therapist and keep at it with assigned exercises, your shoulder should regain strength sooner.
-Without following this, it is less likely that the surgery will be successful.

 Learn more about arthroscopic shoulder surgery